ETHZ-RobotX/smb_common/smb_slam/README.md

 > **Note**: The user is responsible to make sure that the specified topics are in the bag.
 The node will guide if there is something missing.

       ```
-      roslaunch smb_slam replay_SLAM.launch"
+      roslaunch smb_slam replay_SLAM.launch
       ```

 ### Map Saving

 The map can be saved at any point by using rosservice from a new terminal.
 Run the following command from a new sourced terminal:
 ```
-rosservice call /mapping_node/save_map
+rosservice call /mapping/save_map
 ```
-Alternatively there is an option for autosaving upon exit which can be switched on from the param files (`params.saving.save_at_mission_end = true`).
+Alternatively there is an option for autosaving upon exit which can be switched on from the param files (`params.saving.save_map = true`).

 ## Important Parameters